Magobol/twitter-sparkStreaming-kafka-ml/README.md

-# Twitter Sentiment Analytics on Bolivian November 2019 crisis
+# Twitter Sentiment Analysis of Bolivian November 2019 crisis

 ### Context and goals
 Bolivia went through a political crisis in November 2019 after president Evo Morales resigned following violent demonstrations in the country.